CorentinB78/taylor-resum/README.md

 target _z_.

 Note that _L_ involves large entries that grow exponentially with _p_, as the right-most plot above shows.
+This implies extreme sensitivity to errors in the given Taylor coefficient data.

 ### Code usage